tmforum-oda/oda-ca-docs/Decision-Log/0022-modular-independent-operators.md

 The Component Operator will no longer:
 - Embed sub-CRD schemas in the Component CRD
 - Dynamically create sub-CRDs from Component specifications
-- Manage the lifecycle of sub-resources beyond initial references
+- Manage the lifecycle of sub-resources

 ## Consequences